On Identity and Decontextualization: Notes on Going Home (again)

 I’m not sure if I know who this person is, really.

-13 thoughts on “On Identity and Decontextualization: Notes on Going Home (again)”
+13 responses to “On Identity and Decontextualization: Notes on Going Home (again)”

 Before I moved to Seattle, the idea of home seemed wildly elusive to me.
 Now, it all its flaws, it is my home like nowhere else.
 I’m not sure why I wanted to say that, but there you go.
 Now that I have a sort of peace around the idea of home, when I go to other places, the weight of getting it right isn’t so heavy and it’s much more enjoyable.
 See also: Expat life sucked for me.